Nightaway/boo-vm/README.md

 # boo-vm
-a virtual machine for boolang
+a virtual machine for tinylang

 ## How to compile:
 ```